Which Animal Adaptation Happened Before The Others?

 Adaptation

-Some creatures, such as this leafy sea dragon fish (Phycodurus eques) have evolved adaptations that allow them to alloy in with their environment (in this case, seaweed) to avoid the attention of hungry predators.
+Some creatures, such equally this leafy sea dragon fish (Phycodurus eques) accept evolved adaptations that allow them to blend in with their environment (in this example, seaweed) to avoid the attention of hungry predators.

 Substantive